HappyM0f0/School_District_Analysis/README.md

 ## School District Analysis Results
 **How is the district summary affected?**

-There was a negligible drop after removing THS ninth-graders from the data set.
+There was a negligible drop after removing Thomas High School ninth-graders from the data set.

 **How is the school summary affected?**

 The figures below show the changes before and after the removal of Thomas High School ninth-graders from the data set.

-- Before THS ninth grade removal
+- Before Thomas High School ninth grade removal
     - ![Before THS Ninth grade removal](https://github.com/HappyM0f0/School_District_Analysis/blob/main/Resources/Before_removal.png)

-- After THS ninth grade removal
+- After Thomas High School ninth grade removal
     - ![Before THS Ninth grade removal](https://github.com/HappyM0f0/School_District_Analysis/blob/main/Resources/After_removal.png)

 **How does replace the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?**